The Soldier's Details

 - Thailand-Singapore by aircraft, Singapore- Fremantle.
 HMT Moreton Bay

 They stayed a few nights at Komna Transit Camp before being trucked to Kanchanaburi.
 Following a short stopover the men were marched out to Tarsau Camp.
 Tarsau was to become the Japanese HQ for S Battalion.

 Here they worked for several weeks clearing the land for the rail link.
 They were marched out of Tarsau and arrived at Konyu 2 on 25 April 1943.

 This was the beginning of a hellish life working on the rail.
 Konyu 2 was in the Hellfire Pass area – their jobs included chipping away at the rockface to prepare for explosives, then carting away the rubble.
 They had little equipment (certainly no wheelbarrows!) and worked long hours.
 They faced monsoon weather, “Speedo”, tropical illnesses they had never previously known of including ulcers and cholera which could kill a man within hours.
-They were starved and beaten by the IJA by they loathed Korean and Japanese guards and engineers.
+They were starved and beaten by the IJA.
+The loathed Korean and Japanese guards and engineers.
 Most were barefooted and wore little clothing.

-John next moved to Kanyu 1 and from here was sent by barge to Tarsau which suggests John may have been was ill.
+Jack next moved to Kanyu 1 and from here was sent by barge to Tarsau which suggests John may have been ill.
 Tarsau was one of the larger hospital camps as well as S Btn HQ.

 Next he was back at Konkoita and Kinsayok working on the railway.
 He was again at Tarsau before being sent to Chungkai (Hospital Camp).